 A typical Halloween activity is apple bobbing.
 Apple bobbing is a game in which apples are floating in water and people have to retrieve them with their mouths.

-We hope you’ve enjoyed this guide to Halloween.
-Not sure what to do in the UK in autumn and winter?
-Check out these autumn and winter activities in the UK.
-To find out what’s happening in our schools this Halloween, follow us on social media.
+We hope you've enjoyed this guide to Halloween.
+To find out what's happening in our schools this Halloween, follow us on social media.